-Potty training is a significant milestone in a child’s life.
-Usually, children aren’t fully trained for bowel movements until the age of three.
-However, it is normal for potty-trained children to experience potty training regression due to various reasons.
+Completing potty training is a considerable achievement for parents and a significant milestone in a child’s life.
+Potty training regression occurs when your potty-trained child has accidents (wets or soils themself) for several weeks.
+Usually, children are not fully trained for bowel movements until about three years of age.
+Hence, it is normal for children, though potty-trained, to experience potty training regression due to various reasons.

-Read this post to learn more about the signs that a child is ready for potty training, causes of potty training regression, and how to deal with it.
+Keep reading this post to learn more about the signs that a child is ready for potty training, the causes of potty training regression, and how to deal with it.

 What Is Potty Training Regression?